RezaGhanbari/Django-blog-application/README.md

 # Django blog application
-This is a Django blog application
+This is a Django/ReactJs blog application

 ## Features